sjelin/FluidJS/README.md

 *Root Views* are not the child of any other view.
 They are attached directly to the DOM, and are rendered according to information coming directly from models.  *Child Views* on the other hand, have a parent view.
-They are linked to the DOM only through its parent view, and is rendered based solely on the information its parent provides it.
+They are linked to the DOM only through their parent view, and are rendered based solely on the information that their parents provide them.
 Thus, information percolates from the models, to the root views, through the child views, down to the leaf views (views with no children).

 Root views are attached to the DOM/models as follows: